 Upton Barn Weddings

-Not only are the staff at Upton barn just amazing (honestly, they have an incredible team).
+Not only are the staff at Upton Barn just amazing (honestly, they have an incredible team).
 It is such a beautiful (and practical!) venue, inside and out!

-Upton Barn is set in the heart of the Devon countryside, but only a short detour off the M5 – making it incredibly accessible for wedding guests travelling across the South West of England.
+Upton Barn is set in the heart of the Devon countryside, but only a short detour off the M5 – making it incredibly accessible for guests travelling across the South West of England.

-This wonderful wedding venue is bursting with heart.
-It hosted it’s very first wedding for owners Claire and Richard, who married in the stunning walled garden back in 2013, before Upton became an official wedding venue.
+This wonderful venue is bursting with heart.
+It hosted it’s very first wedding for owners Claire and Richard, who married in the stunning walled garden back in 2013, before Upton became an official venue.

 A Late Summer Wedding